-To ensure the integrity of research manuscripts and publishing process, the Journal of Innovation Management continuously investigates allegations of publication misconduct, both before and after publication.
+To ensure the integrity of research manuscripts and the publishing process, the Journal of Innovation Management continuously investigates allegations of publication misconduct, both before and after publication.
 If malpractice is discovered at any time, even after the publication, the Journal of Innovation Management will take appropriate actions, such as issuing a correction or retraction, to make sure the conformance to ethical standards is met by all parties involved.
 The Journal of Innovation Management adheres to COPE Guidelines for Transparency and Best Practice in Scholarly Publishing.

 Authors must comply with best practice in publication ethics, specifically concerning authorship, duplicate submission, originality and plagiarism, acknowledgment of sources, fabrication, digital image manipulation, competing financial interests, disclosure and conflicts of interest, hazards to human or animal subjects, and fundamental errors in published works.
 In addition, authors should present their work with sufficient detail and references in a clear and objective manner so that replication of the research is possible.

 Authors may be asked to provide the raw data of their study together with the manuscript for editorial review and should be prepared to make the data publicly available, if practicable.
 In any event, authors should ensure accessibility of such data to other competent professionals upon request, provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.